pelamfi/pelam-scala-csv/readme.md

 Scala library for reading and writing CSV data with an optional high level API.

-This project is still under development and APIs may change.
-It is however functional and you can use it.
-Please send me feedback on bugs and features you find useful, problematic of missing.
+This project is still under development and the APIs may change.
+It is however functional and tested with the included test suite so feel free to use it.
+Please send me feedback on bugs and features you find useful, problematic or missing.

 ScalaDoc
 ========